ViktorHaag/old-huron-archive/content/projects/runequest/intro.rst

    for his players by `RHW <https://basicroleplaying.org/profile/8059-rhw/>`_ on the Chaosium forums, and is used with permission.

-|rq| is a fantasy RPG that's unlike traditional D&D in in several ways:
+|rq| is a fantasy RPG that's unlike traditional D&D in several ways:

   |rq| has no character classes or alignments; characters are defined by their
   culture, the gods they follow, and the Runes that inspire them.